Nodeocrat/room-samples/README.md

 ### Room.join(userInfo)
 - `userInfo` {Object}
 Attempts to create a new `Client` object.

-### Hook: Room.onJoinRequest(client, userInfo)
-- `client` {Client}
-- `useInfo` {Object} same object given to `Room.join` Return true if permission granted to join, false otherwise.
-If not overidden, permission is always granted.
-Do not call super when using this hook.
+Either a property `sid` (a session ID string) or a property `cookie` must be set.
+If `cookie` is set, this must be a valid cookie string from which the session ID can be extracted, and `sidHeader` must have been set in `initialize(options)`.

 ### Room.leave(client)
 - `client` {Client}